voidcosmos/npkill/.github/CONTRIBUTING.md

 6. Write code and create commit regularly following the [recommended convention]()

 7. Create a PULL REQUEST using **DEVELOP as the base branch**.
-   As a title, use the same or similar to the one you used in the creation of the issue, and in the description, any information that you consider relevant next to the link of the issue (example: #issueNumber)
+   As a title, use the same or similar to the one you used in the creation of the issue, and in the description, any information that you consider relevant next to the link of the issue and "close" text (example: close #issueNumber) [more info](https://help.github.com/en/articles/closing-issues-using-keywords)

 # Conventions

+## git branch

+I recommend using the following nomenclature whenever possible:

+- feat/sort-results
+- fix/lstat-crash
+- docs/improve-readme

 ## git messages